Bobby Dillon

-Bobby Dan Dillon (February 23, 1930 – August 22, 2019) was an American professional football player in the National Football League (NFL).
-He played as a safety and spent his entire eight-year career with the Green Bay Packers.

-Dillon was an All-American with the University of Texas Longhorns.
+Bobby Dan Dillon (February 23, 1930 – August 22, 2019) was an American professional football player who spent his entire eight-year career as a safety with the Green Bay Packers of the National Football League (NFL).
+He was an All-American playing college football with the Texas Longhorns.
 Although he was a safety, he also returned kicks and played several games at halfback.
-He finished his college career with 13 interceptions on defense, one touchdown as a halfback, and multiple kick returns for touchdowns.
-He was drafted by the Green Bay Packers in the 3rd round (28th pick) of the 1952 NFL draft.
+Dillon finished his college career with 13 interceptions on defense, one touchdown as a halfback, and multiple kick returns for touchdowns.
+He was selected by the Green Bay Packers in the third round (28th pick) of the 1952 NFL draft.